 Gun Safety for Kids: Develop the Norm

 As parents, we are constantly doing our best to keep our children safe by providing them with information and expectations.
 We know that when a child understands the rules and knows what’s ahead, they will often respond and behave better.
-And that knowledge is even more important when it comes to guns.
+And that knowledge is even more important when it comes to firearm safety for children.
 By treating firearms as a regular part of our daily lives, our family has, ultimately, created “a condition of being normal … a state of being usual, typical or expected”… or, in other words, we’ve embraced the normalcy of guns!

 We know from research that normalcy helps develop habits and routines.
 And these habits and routines help build trust and security.
 A sense of normalcy also helps establish and develop meaningful elements and important priorities in family life, helping children understand what’s important and what’s appropriate.
 We also know from research that when you demystify guns and teach children the appropriate ways to handle them, their risk of accidental injury or negligence plummets.
 All of this is imperative for a healthy, safe, secure and responsible child.
 And all of this is important for a future healthy, safe, secure and responsible gun owner!